 According to the Intergovernmental Panel on Climate Change (IPCC), global warming potentials (GWPs) are used to compare the abilities of different greenhouse gases to trap heat in the atmosphere.
 GWPs are based on the radiative efficiency (heat-absorbing ability) of each gas relative to that of carbon dioxide (CO2), as well as the decay rate of each gas (the amount removed from the atmosphere over a given number of years) relative to that of CO2.
 The GWP provides a construct for converting emissions of various gases into a common measure, which allows climate analysts to aggregate the radiative impacts of various greenhouse gases into a uniform measure denominated in carbon or carbon dioxide equivalents.
 For a table of GWPs for the different greenhouse gases click here.

-Less sources offsets from Gold Standard-certified projects located in developing countries and VER+ Standard-certified or ISO quantified projects located here in Canada.
+Less sources offsets from Gold Standard-certified projects located in developing countries and ISO quantified projects located here in Canada.

 See our projects page for information on some of our featured projects.

 All Less offsets meet the Kyoto Protocol's Clean Development Mechanism (CDM) criteria for quantification.
-Gold Standard and VER+ Standard-certified projects use methodology approved by the UNFCCC Methodology Panel (MP) and CDM Executive Board (EB) for defining the baseline, evaluating the project emissions and emissions reductions, and determining the monitoring procedure for a project.
-ISO-certified projects follow ISO 14064-3 standards where GHG quantification, monitoring and reporting are carried out in accordance with ISO 14064-1 or ISO 14064-2.
+Gold Standard and ISO projects use methodology approved by the UNFCCC Methodology Panel (MP) and CDM Executive Board (EB) for defining the baseline, evaluating the project emissions and emissions reductions, and determining the monitoring procedure for a project.
+CSA Standard-certified projects follow ISO 14064-3 standards, where GHG quantification, monitoring and reporting are carried out in accordance with ISO 14064-1 or ISO 14064-2.

 This means there are accurate measurements of the emissions that would have occurred in the absence of the project and the emissions reductions occurring as a result of the project.